You can’t fix what you can’t see

 Where do legionella come from?

 The danger comes from inhaling microscopic water droplets containing the bacteria, which can be all around you.
-The closer you are to the contaminated plume, the more likely you are to be affected.
+The closer you are to the contamination, the more likely you are to be affected.

 Symptoms of Legionnaires' disease develop 2 to 14 days after exposure to Legionella